rummykhan/sheer-old/README.md

 `Browser: http://localhost:1234`

 ### Disclaimer
-I made this Container just to understand dependency management, This is not for production environment.
+I created this framework just to understand dependency management, This is not for production environment.

 ### Contact
 rummykhan(<a href="mailto:rehan_manzoor@outlook.com">rehan_manzoor@outlook.com</a>)